Abiola010/Business-Optimization-With-Microsoft-Power-Platform/Sales Pitch.md

 - **Manual Order Processing:** Orders come via email and are manually entered, increasing the risk of errors.
 - **Data Silos:** Different departments rely on separate spreadsheets and systems, causing inconsistencies.
-- **Inventory Mismatch:** No real-time updates lead to delays, overstocking, or out ofstock.
+- **Inventory Mismatch:** No real-time updates lead to delays, overstocking, or out of stock.
 - **Lack of Automation:** Approvals are slow, causing delay in order fulfillment.
 - **Limited Reporting:** No analytics for sales trends, customer demand, or stock movement.